-Our MISSION
+Our GOAL

-Building family-educator partnerships to support student well-being and achievement.
+To build family-educator partnerships to support student well-being and achievement.

 Visit our parent site at www.MAEC.org

-Building family-educator partnerships to support student well-being and achievement.
+To build family-educator partnerships to support student well-being and achievement.

-CAFE is the Statewide Family Engagement Center for the states of Maryland and Pennsylvania.
+CAFE is MAEC's Statewide Family Engagement Center for the states of Maryland and Pennsylvania.
 We help build sustainable infrastructure to support healthy family, student, and community engagement.
 CAFE serves all educators – from state agencies to school districts to school staff and early care providers – and families by developing resources, co-designing learning opportunities, and fostering dialogue designed to help families connect with local schools and support their children’s development and learning.

 CAFE implements a co-constructed approach, working alongside our clients, to ensure the effectiveness of our work.
 Below are examples of the services we offer: